 The next day morning we drive to a place called Anatarvedi.
 Coconut plantations, harvesting and processing is a part of the life here.

 Rope-making out of the coconut husk does not seem to be an industry here.
 We did not see it anywhere.
-Maybe it did not develope here or the locals here were quick to abandon it with the advent of the nylon.
+Maybe it did not develop here or the locals here were quick to abandon it with the advent of the nylon.
 Or perhaps we did not notice it.